Pokechu22/WorldDownloader/README.md

 #WorldDownloader 1.11a for Minecraft 1.11 using MCP 9.35-rv1

+(Note: not yet updated to 1.11.2; these are just the planned changes)

 A minecraft mod that downloads a copy of a world on a multiplayer server for personal singleplayer use.
 This is a fork of [@dslake's original version](https://github.com/dslake/WorldDownloader), updated to 1.11.

 MCP is used for decompilation and recompilation.
 Download it from [here](http://www.modcoderpack.com/website/releases).